gulshan-mittal/GSoC19-blog/_posts/2019-06-02-Phase-1-progress.md

 * Added "Undo" functionality for the last element in the set of annotations.
 * Include Video link and captions in the result export.
 * Added functionality of pausing the video with the space and again play it using the space key.
+* Added support for tagging Scheme.
+Now in the tagging scheme the annotation labels can be reused by the user for other experiments as well.
+This will save user's time a lot and provide a more comprehensible way for the annotations.